FACTBOX-Key political risks to watch in Brazil

-BRASILIA Oct 3 President Dilma Rousseff's biggest challenge in coming months will be to deal with growing discontent over persistent inflation and austerity measures as the fallout from global financial turmoil hits Latin America's largest economy.
+BRASILIA, Sept 1 President Dilma Rousseff's main challenge in coming months will be to maintain a course of austerity and clean government amid growing dissatisfaction as Latin America's largest economy slows.

-Rousseff will have to face rebellious allies wanting more government spending and a greater say in policies as well as unions demanding higher wages.
-Other challenges include rising inflation, currency volatility, and resistance to long-term structural reforms.
+She will have to face rebellious allies, who could stall her legislative agenda and approve costly bills that may undermine fiscal discipline.
+Other risks include resistance to long-term structural reforms, persistent inflationary pressures, and renewed intervention in currency markets.

 What to watch for:

-With the sporting events drawing nearer and a slowing economy exposing problems from unwieldy labor laws to heavy taxes, Rousseff may need to engage Congress to approve structural reforms and emergency bills to speed up government procurement.
-In doing so, she may have to ease some of the austerity measures adopted so far.

-One pivotal case is whether she can continue to withstand demands for a massive wage increase for civil servants in the judiciary.
-At stake is a 7.7 billion reais hole in the budget and a possible domino effect on wage negotiations throughout the public sector and beyond, as judges' salaries are often used as a reference.

-- Signs that Rousseff will increase spending or make appointments to please allies.
+- Signs that Rousseff will loosen spending controls or make appointments to please allies.

 - New media revelations of scandal among top officials.

-Consumer price pressure has remained surprisingly strong and is perhaps one of the biggest headaches for Rousseff.
-Annual inflation in the 12 months through mid-September rose to 7.3 percent, well above the 6.5 percent upper limit of the government's target range.
-[ID:nS1E78P04M].
+Consumer price pressure has remained surprisingly resilient and perhaps one of the biggest headaches for the Rousseff administration.
+Annual inflation in the 12 months through mid-August broke through the 7 percent level, well above the government's upper limit of 6.5 percent.
+[ID: nN1E77I06D].

-The central bank formally forecast year-end inflation at 6.4 percent but one director said it could miss the target.

-The bank's job has become more difficult since it cut rates in August in an apparent attempt to help economic growth.

-Industrial action for wage hikes, a depreciating currency that makes imported goods more expensive, and an economy that is still highly inflation-indexed all add to the burden.
-This has potentially serious political implications for the government.
+Still, the central bank cut its benchmark interest rate by 50 basis points to 12 percent at the end of August, beginning an easing cycle after hiking rates five times this year by a combined 175 points.

+The move prompted some concern among investors that the central bank may have moved prematurely and under pressure by the government to prevent an abrupt economic slowdown.

+Two days before the interest rate cut, the government hiked its 2011 budget savings target, arguing tighter fiscal discipline would pave the way for monetary easing.

 Inflation tends to hit hardest the poorer classes who form Rousseff's political base and sustained price rises could erode her approval rating.
+Inflation and rising interest rates have also weighed significantly on the stock market this year.

 What to watch for: